igorkamyshev/withease/apps/website/docs/magazine/global_variables.md

 const $axios = createStore(null, {
   serialize: "ignore",
-  // Need for exclude $axios store serialize and reduce possible ssr errors inside fork scope units });
+  // Important to exclude $axios store serialize
+  // for reduce possible ssr errors inside fork scope units });

 // An event that will be fired when application is started